Jolbhora Sandesh

-Jolbhora Sandesh (Bengali: জলভরা সন্দেশ) is a traditional Bengali sweet originating from Chandannagar in the Indian state of WestBengal.
+Jolbhora Sandesh (Bengali: জলভরা সন্দেশ) is a traditional Bengali sweet originating from Chandannagar in the Indian state of West Bengal.
 The name derives from two Bengali words: jol (জল), meaning "water" or "liquid," and bhora (ভরা), meaning "filled," referring to the liquid filling at the center of the sweet.
 A variant of sandesh, which is made from fresh chhena (curdled milk), Jolbhora Sandesh is typically filled with nolen gur (date palm jaggery syrup), especially during the winter months.
+It is in the shape of ice apple (talsash in bengali).
+Recently it got GI (Geographical Indicator of India) status.